Sun Valley Serenade: Screenings

 The film is shown 24 hours a day on a dedicated television channel available to all rooms at the Sun Valley Lodge and Inn.

 The film was released in the Soviet Union in June 1944, as escapist entertainment for Soviet civilians.
-For many years afterwards, in the early Cold War era when American films and music were mostly banned in the country, this film was the template for the Soviet youth who tried to imitate the "American lifestyle".
+For many years afterward, in the early Cold War era when American films and music were mostly banned in the country, this film was the template for the Soviet youth who tried to imitate the "American lifestyle".

-The film was a favourite in Jewish Displaced Persons Camps in the aftermath of the Holocaust, with the film's light entertainment and quick adaptation of Sonja Henie's character to American life a potential model for Jewish Displaced Persons' futures.
+The film was a favorite in Jewish displaced persons camps in the aftermath of the Holocaust, with the film's light entertainment and quick adaptation of Sonja Henie's character to American life a potential model for Jewish displaced persons' futures.

 The first Christmas Eve presentation of Sun Valley Serenade on Turner Classic Movies (TCM) was introduced by host Robert Osborne, in 2013.
 TCM had shown this movie in previous years on days other than Christmas Eve.

 The film was released in the VHS format in 1991 by 20th Century Fox.
 In 2007, Sun Valley Serenade was released on DVD by 20th Century Fox for Region 2 format (Japan, Europe, South Africa, and the Middle East).
 It remains unreleased on DVD for Region 1 (U.S., U.S. Territories, Canada, and Bermuda), though it is available on VOD outlets in the United States.

-The Blu-ray version of Sun Valley Serenade has been Released in Spain under the title Tu Serás Mi Marido [literally You Will Be My Husband].
+The Blu-ray version of Sun Valley Serenade has been released in Spain under the title Tu Serás Mi Marido [literally You Will Be my Husband].
 It is playable on Region A Blu-ray players in the U.S., Canada, and Latin America.